fillippeyton/Jquery-Sequential-Animations/README.md

 This small Jquery plugin is used to (much like the name suggests) sequentially animate HTML elements on a page.
 You can animate practically any CSS property that Jquery can accept.
 This is very useful for animating elements in or out of a page.

 At its core, this plugin uses Jquery's [.animate()](http://api.jquery.com/animate/) to animate CSS properties with Jquery.
+Just pass the plugin CSS Object literal in animateFrom and animateTo to animate!

 ## Features
 - Chainable